josiemundi/knative-eventing-blockchain-demo/README.md

 ## Building the Docker image

-The Docker images are already available for the each service in this tutorial, however if you want to make your own then you can build yourself.
+The Docker images are already available for each service in this tutorial, however if you want to make your own then you can build the image yourself.
 Each application/service folder has it's own Dockerfile.

 To build a container image, from the application folder you can run the following commands (ensure you are also logged into your image repo account e.g Dockerhub):

-example to build:
+example to build a Docker image:

 ```bash
 docker build -t <username>/bitcoinfrontend .